Lendar/reactima-redux-ecosystem/Notes/NodeJs.md

 * 3 What's the event loop?
   * Under the hood Node.js uses many threads through libuv.
 Every I/O requires a callback - once they are done they are pushed onto the event loop for execution.
   * :clapper: [Philip Roberts: What the heck is the event loop anyway?](https://www.youtube.com/watch?v=8aGhZQkoFbQ)
+* 4 Linting for consistent style
+  JSLint by Douglas Crockford
+  JSHint
+  ESLint
+  JSCS
+* 5 What's a test pyramid?
+How can you implement it when talking about HTTP APIs?
+A test pyramid describes that when writings test cases there should be a lot more low-level unit tests than high level end-to-end tests.
+When talking about HTTP APIs, it may come down to this:
+  * a lot of low-level unit tests for your models
+  * less integration tests, where your test how your models interact with each other
+  * a lot less acceptance tests, where you test the actual HTTP endpoints